Healthy Gardens

 Each spring and fall, the native plant sale provides locally sourced plant material for shoreline re-naturalization, habitat creation, erosion control, establishment of rain gardens and low maintenance property beautification.
 Native plants are plants are a key factor in achieving a healthy garden and have multiple benefits for your property enhancement projects including:

-For more information on the Native Plant Sale, contact Carolyn Snider by email or by phone at (705) 328-2271 ext.
-212. |
+The Native Plant Sale is now closed.
+Please subscribe to this page (on the right) to be notified of future sales.
+For questions regarding the Native Plant Sale, contact Ola Pasternak by email or by phone at (705) 328-2271 ext.
+241 |

 Creating a healthy garden